-As part of the Comprehensive Operational Analysis Study of 2005-2006, SunLine established a 0.5-mile target average stop spacing for all routes, with changes made over the last nine thirteen years having largely implemented this policy.
-Individual stops spacing can be varied based on local conditions with the average spacing target in mind.
+SunLine has an established 0.5-mile target average stop spacing for all routes.
+Individual stop spacing can be varied based on local conditions with the average spacing target in mind.

 Route Spacing Standard

 Route spacing of at least one mile between parallel routes is considered essential for more sustainable service.
 Every effort is also made to avoid unproductive duplication of routes, as well as to avoid unproductive areas such as vacant land, gated resorts, and residential communities.